AtMostafa/good-coding-practices/workshop/pep8.org.md

 # String Quotes

 In Python, single-quoted strings and double-quoted strings are the same.
-This PEP does not make a recommendation for this.
-Pick a rule and stick to it.
+We do not make a recommendation for this.
+Pick a rule and __stick to it__.

 For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in [PEP 257](https://www.python.org/dev/peps/pep-0257/).